dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 The `source()` method does nothing but fetching and extracting the NDK.

-The `package_info()` is more interesting: it adds the `build/tools` folder in the `env_info.PATH` variable.
-Any recipe that has the NDK package as build requirement can thus call `self.run()` to run any binary from the tools folder, since `PATH` will be set accordingly.
+The `package_info()` is more interesting: it adds the `build/tools` directory in the `env_info.PATH` variable.
+Any recipe that has the NDK package as build requirement can thus call `self.run()` to run any binary from the tools directory, since `PATH` will be set accordingly.

 ## The Android toolchain recipe